 Some of the trails are multi-use trails, which can be used by walkers, trail runners, mountain bike riders, as well as horse riders.
 When on a multi-use trail, follow the giveway code:

-- Walkers give way to horse riders. - Trail runners give way to walkers and horse riders.
+- Walkers give way to horse riders. - Mountain bike riders give way to walkers, horse riders and trail - Trail runners give way to walkers and horse riders. - · Horse riders be aware of other users.